 This general rule requiring valuation on the date of death is subject to exception.
 Code § 2032 provides that an estate may select an alternate valuation date which, if selected, requires the valuation of all property as of the date 6 months after the decedent’s death unless the property is distributed, sold, exchanged, or otherwise disposed of within 6 months following the decedent’s date of death, in which case the value as of distribution, sale, exchange, or other disposition is to be used.
 Importantly, this election is only available if it decreases the gross estate and the resulting estate tax.
 Code § 2032(c).

 Whether an interest rises to the level of “property” and what “value” is to be assigned to a particular property interest is the subject of numerous Code sections, regulations, rulings and tax controversies.
-A complete discussion of “gross estate” is beyond the scope of this introductory manuscript, but the primary code provisions are discussed here.
+A complete discussion of “gross estate” is beyond the scope of this post, but the primary code provisions are discussed here.
 Whether an interest raises to the level of a “property” interest for purposes of Code § 2031(a) is in many cases resolved by statute or regulation and may include actual property interests or rights retained or given to a decedent that the Code deems sufficient to constitute an interest in the property over which the right pertains.
 A summary of the applicable Code provisions addressing specific property or rights is as follows:

 See Code § 2033 stating that “the value of the gross estate shall include the value of all property to the extent of the interest therein of the decedent at the time of his death.”